 Caldwell Hall is home to 300 residents and is reserved for sophomores.
-This hall offers suite-style rooms (2 rooms per suite; 2 residents per room) and also hosts the Returning Rabbits and Sophomore Leadership living-learning communities.
+This hall offers suite-style rooms (2 rooms per suite; 2 residents per room) and is also home to the Allied for Acceptance (A For A) LLC, a safe community for allies and members of the LGBTQ+ community.

 I Love Caldwell Because...